kiddico/uptime3/README.md

 ## Uptime3
-### The best gosh darn uptime application to grace our beautiful planet.
+### The best gosh darn uptime application to grace this beautiful green glob of dirt.

 This is mostly a pet project to relearn python at this point.
 If you want to go back you can find it written in c++, but I removed a repo it relies on... sooooo.
 Yeah.
 Python it is.